CamJohnson26/style-library-performance/README.md

 # Styling Library Performance Test

-This project contains three separate React applications, each using a different styling approach to test and compare their performance characteristics.
+This project contains nine separate React applications, each using a different styling approach to test and compare their performance characteristics.

 ## Projects Overview